ASA 2020 Staffing Connect - Virtual Conference

 Tidler will share specific strategies and tactics for you and your company to focus on, with real-world examples for each area.
 The focus will be on what you can control in the areas of behavior, attitude, and technique to be as productive as possible.
 Get procedures you can put in place immediately to help your company continue to prospect, sell, and grow today and in the future.

 Shad E. Tidler

-Tidler has worked in sales, business development, market strategy, rate negotiation and pricing management, contract negotiation, and operations in the transportation, logistics, and supply chain industry in the U.S. and Asia.
-Over the past five years, Tidler has helped business owners, presidents, and chief executive officers and their sales teams in various industries—including the staffing industry—fight through the challenges of managing and growing a strong sales pipeline.
-He works with sales teams by challenging their current mindset, techniques, and behaviors in order to build a high-growth sales organization.
-He knows how to loosen up the room and facilitate engaging sessions so that people walk away with a greater understanding of how to increase their sales potential while increasing their competitive advantage in the marketplace.
+Tidler brings a level of intensity, discipline, and contagious enthusiasm to his work and life, as well as a healthy appreciation for both challenge and change.
+Over the last 15 years, Tidler has worked in sales, business development, market strategy, rate negotiation and pricing management, contract negotiation, and operations in the transportation/logistics/supply chain industry in the U.S. and Asia.
+Over the past five years, Tidler has used his experience as a student and teacher to help business owners and their sales teams in various industries—including the staffing industry—fight through the challenges of managing and growing a strong sales pipeline.
+He works with sales teams by challenging their current mindset, techniques, and behaviors to build a high-growth sales organization.
+He knows how to loosen up the room and facilitate engaging sessions so that people walk away with a greater understanding of how to increase their sales potential and competitive advantage in the marketplace.

 CEO Speed Talks—Targeted, High-Level DiscussionsContains 1 Component(s) Recorded On: 07/15/2020

 This is the recording of the 2020 ASA Virtual Staffing Connect—Day One Breakout session, Executive Track: CEO Speed Talks—Targeted, High-Level Discussions.

 Join staffing industry executives for targeted, insightful, TED Talk-style discussions—designed to spark innovative thinking and strategic connections among staffing executives.